libretto-ai/openai-ts/README.md

   Templatest even if no prompt template name as been provided (either via the `promptTemplateName` option on `patch` or via the `ip_prompt_template_name` parameter added to `create`).
+- `redactPii`: When `true`, certain personally identifying information (PII) will be attempted to be redacted before being sent to the Templatest backend.
+  See the `pii` package for details about the types of PII being detected/redacted.
+  `false` by default.

 ### Additional Parameters